TheServerBorn/J-29-Interface-Engine/README.md

 **Primary release target:** Windows
 **License:** MIT

-J-29 began as a custom retro-terminal launcher for the **Callisto J-29 computer project**.
+Veyllisto began as a custom retro-terminal launcher for the **Callisto J-29 computer project**.

 It has since evolved into a modular interface engine designed to support: